29988122/dockerized-cronied_github-traffic-stats/README.md

 # dockerized-cronied_github-traffic-stats
-Based on https://github.com/nchah/github-traffic-stats , but now dockerized &amp; using cron for pulling data continuously from Github, since Github traffic data only preserve for 14 days.
+Based on https://github.com/nchah/github-traffic-stats , but now dockerized &amp; using cron for pulling data continuously from Github, since Github traffic data only preserved for 14 days.